Timeline of the Syrian civil war (January–April 2013): 19 March

 On 19 March chemical weapons, specifically Sarin, was used for the first time in the Syrian Civil War (previous incidents have been alleged), in the Khan al-Assal chemical attack.
 SANA reported 25 dead in an attack in Khan al-Assal, Aleppo province, while some reports placed the number of deaths at 40.
 The gas used was described as having a "chlorine-like smell".
 Rebels alleged that a SCUD missile was used to deliver the agent.
 The Syrian Information Minister blamed the rebels for the attack.
 The attacks occurred in a village held at the time by the Syrian Army.
 It was, however, noted by an Obama administration official at the White House that they had "no information suggesting opposition groups have chemical weapons capability".
 Senior US intelligence officials said there is a "high probability" that Syria deployed chemical weapons in the ongoing civil war, but final verification is needed.
 On a video distributed on YouTube it was alleged that chemical weapons had also been deployed in an attack in Ateibeh, near Damascus.

 The LCC reported 131 people killed, including 46 in the Damascus suburbs.

 20 March

 The LCC reported 140 people killed, including 57 in the Damascus suburbs.

 21 March

-The Syrian government says a bomb attack in Damascus killed 42, including a senior pro-Assad Sunni cleric Sheikh Mohamed Said Ramadan Al-Bouti, and wounded 84.
+The Syrian government says a bomb attack in Damascus killed 42, including a senior Sunni cleric Sheikh Mohamed Said Ramadan Al-Bouti, and wounded 84.
 According to the BBC's Jim Muir a video circulating on the internet purporting to show the explosion of 21 March in the mosque "raises many questions about the death of a man who was more familiar to Syrian TV viewers than anybody other than President Bashar al-Assad".

 The LCC reported 181 people killed, including 90 in Damascus and its suburbs.